 The majority of our sales traditionally has been, and is expected to continue to be, made through our distributors in the United States.
 We also currently generate sales through distributor networks in Australia, Austria, Canada, France, Germany, Indonesia, Ireland, Malaysia, Mexico, the Netherlands, New Zealand, the Philippines, Singapore and the United Kingdom.
 In each country in which we conduct business, our distributors operate under a uniform business and compensation model that maintains consistent marketing, sales, fulfillment, and compliance procedures.
-As of December 31, 2014, our network consisted of approximately 47,970 distributors -34,650 in the United States and 13,320 across our international markets.
+As of December 31, 2015, our network consisted of approximately 44,590 distributors -32,270 in the United States and 12,320 across our international markets.

-We manufacture all of our powdered nutritional supplements at our facility in Chesterfield, Missouri.
-We believe our ability to formulate and manufacture all but two of our own nutritional supplements enables us to produce our products efficiently while maintaining our high standards of quality assurance and proprietary product composition.
+We manufacture all of our powdered nutritional supplements and our LunaRich X capsules at our facility in Chesterfield, Missouri.
+We believe our ability to formulate and manufacture all but one of our own nutritional supplements enables us to produce our products efficiently while maintaining our high standards of quality assurance and proprietary product composition.